hazeez/study/docs/statistics/Hypothesis_Testing_01.md

 Wow, Hypothesis testing is very easy!

+### Level of significance

-#### Life is not easy always, Isn't it?
+Life is not easy always, Isn't it?

 In the above two cases, taking the samples was easy and our agreement / rejection of the null hypothesis was indeed accurate.

 In real life scenarios, we need to estimate a population parameter based on the sample and things might go wrong.
 That is to say, we might reject the null hypothesis when it is actually true or we might accept the null hypothesis when it is otherwise.
-This depends on the sample we take and if we don't have enough samples things might go wrong.
+This depends on the sample we take and if we don't have enough samples (or worse picked up wrong samples), things might go wrong.

 Say for example, the null hypothesis states that the mean of the population is greater than or equal to 500 i.e.